bymayo/craft-strava-sync/README.md

 ### Request
 Use the `request` method to get the authorised users data from Strava.
 Whether this is the users Activities, Clubs, Profile data etc.

+NOTE: I would recommend caching this data for X amount of time using Craft `{% cache %}` twig tags.
+This will reduce the amount of requests to Strava and make templates load better.

 ```
 {% set athleteActivities = craft.stravaSync.request(
    'getAthleteActivities'